CatalaLang/catala/README.md

     opam install catala

+To get the cutting-edge, latest version of Catala, you can also do

+    opam pin add catala --dev-repo

 However, if you wish to get the latest developments of the compiler, you probably want to compile it from the sources of this repository.
 For that, see [the dedicated readme](INSTALL.md).